 Then, all you’ll need to do is swish, gargle and rinse with it as normal after brushing your teeth.
 You’ll have a cleaner mouth and fresher breath!

-Treat Dry, Scaly Lips
+Alleviate Dry, Scaly Lips

-A surprising and somewhat counterintuitive use for salt is in treating scaly, cracked lips.
+A surprising and somewhat counterintuitive use for salt is in alleviate scaly, cracked lips.
 If the surface of your lips feel rough to the touch and you notice unsightly splitting, you can take action using salt as an exfoliant before they get so bad that they split open for real.

 Place some fine salt on your toothbrush or use a rag wrapped around the end of your finger.
 Moisten the salt with just a drop or two of water and then scrub your lips in gentle circular motions.